Fantasiestücke, Op. 12: 1. Des Abends

+The first piece is "Des Abends" ("In the Evening") in D♭ major.
+It is marked Sehr innig zu spielen (Play very intimately).

 Schumann, after completing the work, then gave the piece its title, which introduces the character of Eusebius, who serves as a symbolic representation of Schumann's dreamy self.
 He intended the imagery to be a "gentle picture of dusk."